 Cannabis is legal under state law for adults 21+.

 Yes.
 Marijuana is legal for both medical and recreational use in California.
-Recreational cannabis was approved in 2016 and medical cannabis in 1996.
+Voters approved recreational cannabis was in 2016 and medical cannabis in 1996.

 California recreational marijuana laws

 Recreational cannabis became legal in California in 2016.
 Under this law, adults over 21 years of age can use and possess cannabis for recreational purposes.
 They can also give cannabis to other adults (as long as there is no payment in exchange).

 California public consumption laws

 While consuming cannabis is legal in California, it is unlawful for any person to engage in the use of marijuana items in a public place.

 Public consumption qualifies as a Class B violation, punishable solely by a fine.
 Other penalties may occur for smoking weed in public, but not imprisonment.

 The maximum fine for a violation committed by an individual is $1,000 for a Class B violation.

 Adults over the age of 21 may possess a combination of the following forms of recreational marijuana in California:

 - Twenty-eight and a half (28.5) grams of usable marijuana (Note: Adult-use consumers are limited to purchasing one (1) ounce per day)